Comadreja/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 };
 ```

-However, we stress that this is only a convention and underscore-marked attributes can be regardless accessed:
+However, we stress that this is only a convention, and underscore-marked attributes can be regardless accessed:

 ```js
 enemy._position.x = 100; // also perfectly valid.